Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

 <p> The time series trends presented in Figure 29 below may be the most interesting out of the possible cluster choices.
-Cluster 1 in this case consists of the weather stations that had the least severe drought conditions: this is similar to cluster 4 from the agglomerative clustering time series (Figure 17).
-Clusters 2 and 3 have a near symmetrical layout, where cluster 2 is displays moderately severe drought values that began to subside towards the end of the time period and cluster 3 displays weather stations where the drought became most severe twoards the end of the time period.  </p> <br>
+Cluster 1 in this case consists of the weather stations that had the least severe drought conditions: this is like cluster 4 from the agglomerative clustering time series (Figure 17).
+Clusters 2 and 3 have a near symmetrical layout, where cluster 2 displays moderately severe drought values that began to subside towards the end of the period and cluster 3 displays weather stations where the drought became most severe towards the end of the period.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src= "https://i.imgur.com/0N0U0Ua.jpeg" alt="KTimeSeries3" style="width:100%;max-width:625px">